 On Friday March 1 ,2019, Glen B. Yonkers, went home to be with the Heavenly Father at age 67.
 Glen was born on February 6, 1952 in Portsmouth , VA.
 Glen attended Portsmouth public schools and graduated from I.C Norcom High School in 1970.
 He went on to further his education attending Norfolk State College, majoring in music.
 During the draft for the Vietnam War, he decided he wanted to do more and serve his country.
 In 1971, he enlisted in the US Marine Corp.
 He went on to work at Ford Motor Company and retired after 30 years of service.

-To send flowers in memory of Glen Bernard Yonkers Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Glen Bernard Yonkers Sr., please visit our Heartfelt Sympathies Store.

 At an early age, he was baptized at New Bethel Baptist Church.
 He later followed his roots and joined Fourth Baptist Church where he was a a dedicated member of the combined choirs and male chorus until his health declined.